Sudo-Ivan/Ren-Browser/README.md

 A browser for the [Reticulum Network](https://reticulum.network/).

 > [!WARNING]
 > This is a work-in-progress.
+In the meantime check out [rBrowser](https://github.com/fr33n0w/rBrowser)

 Target platforms: Web, Linux, Windows, MacOS, Android, iOS.